MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/04-exercise-enrich-cognitive-custom-classes.md

     ![A screenshot showing where to select to start Language Studio.](../media/04-media/started-language-studio.png)
 1. Scroll down on the **Overview** pane, and select **Get started with Language Studio**.
-1. Sign in the language studio.
-If you are prompted to choose a Language resource select the resource you created earlier.
+1. If you are prompted to choose a Language resource select the resource you created earlier.

 ### Create a custom text classification project in Language Studio